 Video is one of the most engaging content types.
 You can create:

-You don’t need fancy equipment, your smartphone and good lighting will do.
+You don’t need fancy equipment, your smartphone and some good lighting is all you need.

 Infographics are perfect for simplifying complex information.
 Use them to: